May Day May 1st

 Come after me and mow

-In the SW of England there was a custom to watch the church porch on Midsummer Evening, when the spirits of all the living people of the village could be seen entering the church.
-Those not seen coming out again would surely die as would the watcher who fell asleep.
+In the South West of England, there was a custom to watch the church porch on Midsummer Evening, when the spirits of all the living people of the village could be seen entering the church.
+Those not seen coming out again would surely die, as would any watcher foolish enough to fall asleep.

-Orpine, (Sedum Telephium) aka Live Long, Life Everlasting was valued for the length of time it remained fresh after being gathered.
+Orpine, (Sedum Telephium) aka Live Long, or Life Everlasting was valued for the length of time it remained fresh after being gathered.
 Medicinally, it was considered good to use outwardly to cool scaldings, inflammations, and wounds.

 Sedum_telephium by Bernd Haynold wikipedia